 Property and equipment procured in the normal course of business is stated at cost.
 Property and equipment purchased in connection with an acquisition is stated at its estimated fair value, generally based on an appraisal.
 Property and equipment is being depreciated for financial accounting purposes using the straight-line method over their estimated useful lives.
 Leasehold improvements are being amortized over the shorter of the useful life or the remaining lease term.
 Upon retirement or other disposition of these assets, the cost and related accumulated depreciation of these assets are removed from the accounts and the resulting gains or losses are reflected in the results of operations.
-Expenditures for maintenance and repairs are charged to operations.
+Expenses for maintenance and repairs are charged to operations.
 Renewals and betterments are capitalized.
-Maintenance and repair expenses totaled approximately \$1,116,000, \$1,113,000 and \$1,200,000 for the years ended June 30, 2017, 2016 and 2015, respectively.
+Maintenance and repair expenses totaled approximately \$1,451,000, \$1,116,000 and \$1,113,000 for the years ended June 30, 2018, 2017 and 2016, respectively.
 The estimated useful lives in years are generally as follows:

-Diagnostic equipment under capital lease 2.5

 Diagnostic equipment 5-13

 Research, development and demonstration equipment 3-7

 Machinery and equipment 2-7

 Furniture and fixtures 3-9

 Leasehold improvements 2-10

 Building 28